 A dog in Hong Kong recently tested weakly positive for COVID-19 but showed no symptoms( no fever, cough,lethargy or pneumonia).
 This dog was owned by a woman who had the Coronavirus.
 In Hong Kong they are planning to quarantine pets of owners that have Coronavirus until the pets test negative.
 This is really no different than quarantining people who have come into contact with a Coronavirus positive person.

 Here in the US the CDC recommends that IF A PET OWNER IS INFECTED WITH COVID-19 they should minimize contact with their pets and other animals that includes “petting, snuggling, being kissed or licked, and sharing food”.
 Again, same advice would go for contact with people who are much more likely to spread it.

 Coronaviruses are a LARGE family of viruses found in both humans and animals and can cause diseases from the common cold to more serious diseases like SARS & MERS.
-This new virus is a novel coronavirus and has been named Covid-19.
-In RARE case coronaviruses can mutate and spread from animals to humans.
+This new virus is a novel coronavirus and has been named COVID-19.
+In RARE cases coronaviruses can mutate and spread from animals to humans.
 SARS(2002) spread from bats and MERS (2012)from camels to humans.
 This new virus originated in a live animal market in Wuhan, China.
-According to the Journal of Medical Virology “2019-nCoV appears to be a recombinant virus between the bat coronavirus and an origin-unknown coronavirus.
-The snake is the most probable wildlife animal reservoir”.
-This does not mean snakes in the US have it, it means the virus is a mutation of a combination virus shared between bats and snakes originating in China.
-Much more study is needed as this is a preliminary finding.

-Take home message: Go hug your dog (and cat) and wash your hands after you’ve been out in the public so you won’t get a cold or the flu!
+Take home message: Go hug your pets (unless YOU have a Coronavirus infection!) and wash your hands after you’ve been out in the public so you won’t get any viral infections!